nic-dgl104-winter-2022/class-textbook/ch2/OOP&ISP/README.md

 ```

-To ensure your code follows opp, you need to use composition over inheritance to create loosely coupled classes.
+To ensure your code follows opp, you need to use composition over Inheritance to create loosely coupled classes.
 You should also use objects and interface to create multiple inheritances to save time.
-Try to avoid using inheritance only in your code to avoid difficulties when you change your class; remember that in inheritance, whenever you make changes to the main class, other classes follow
+Try to avoid using Inheritance only in your code to avoid difficulties when you change your class; remember that in Inheritance, whenever you make changes to the main class, other classes follow.

 <img src="pic/oop-pet-example.png"/>